swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 Trimming a string from both sides shares a similar story.
 For example, `"ababa".trimming("aba")` can return either `"ba"` or `"ab"`, depending on whether the prefix or the suffix was trimmed first.
 </details>

+### Split preserving the separator

+Future work is a split variant that interweaves the separator with the separated portions.
+For example, when splitting over `\p{punctuation}` it might be useful to be able to preserve the punctionation as a separate entry in the returned collection.

 ### Future API